Capterra and Software Advice

 • Set user data restrictions by role and location.

-• Define acceptable patrol tolerances and flag early/late completions.
+• Define acceptable patrol tolerances and flag early or late completions.

-• Continue patrolling offline without signal; auto-sync data when back online.
+• Continue patrolling offline; data syncs automatically when back online.

-• Restrict completing patrol actions to a defined location distance from the checkpoint.
+• Restrict patrol actions to a defined distance from each checkpoint.

-• Add or view media evidence during a patrol at each checkpoint location.
+• Add or view media evidence at each checkpoint during a patrol.

 • Track every action for full compliance and accountability.